Needlestick Injury: Comprehensive Overview and Safety Protocols

 These symptoms signal the need for immediate first aid measures to reduce the risk of infection

-1. Wash the Wound: Clean the puncture site thoroughly with soap and water.
+1. Wash the affected area with soap and water immediately.

 When to Seek Medical Attention?